stfnjstn/MotionManagerDemo/README.md

 The MyScene file
 contains code which demonstrates how to use it.

-Prerequisite is XCode 6 (Beta 5 or newer)
+Prerequisite is XCode 6.
+Currently this code does not run in XCode 6.1

 A detailed description can be found in my Blog: